Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 stumps always sucker after cutting unless sprayed

 Tree at time of cutting (top) and six months later.
-There was no warning that the trunk was hollow – and extremely dangerous.
+There was no outward sign that the trunk was hollow – and extremely dangerous.

-Suckering will occur if the stump’s not sprayed, although regrowth won’t survive to maturity.
+Suckering will occur if the stump’s not sprayed.
+Regrowth won’t grow to maturity but will compete for light, water, air and nutrients.

 CPT offers no useful habitat for wildlife in terms of nesting, browsing, or other beneficial attributes, and a best guess parasol lifespan in the Felicianas might not be more than 40 or 50 years in the most heavily infested areas.

 Interior damage to an outwardly healthy tree is difficult to detect, and the results can be sudden and dangerous.
-The core of the tree in the photo above was completely hollow, the result of an old wound and opportunistic carpenter ants.
-Externally, there were no ready indications of any weaknesses in this 40-foot tall intruder growing beside a favorite path.
+The core of the tree in the photos at right was completely hollow, the result of an old wound and opportunistic carpenter ants.
+Externally, there were no visual indications of any weaknesses in this 40-foot tall intruder growing beside a favorite path.

 Why hadn’t it fallen?
 Because the trademark arrow-straight growth habit and lack of branching makes for an easy balancing act, one that’s quick to fail when high winds and/or unstable (rain saturated) soil become factors.
 Even when a tree’s been properly notched during cutting and there aren’t any obstructions to hang up on, they don’t always fall as predicted.